Knowledge Distillation for Multi-Target Domain Adaptation in Real-Time Person Re-Identification: Experimental Results

 \comment{

 }

-Table \ref{tab:SOTA_compare} shows the performance of KD-ReID versus two related SOTA methods.
+Table \ref{tab:SOTA_compare} shows the performance of KD-ReID versus three related SOTA methods.
 First, Wu \textit{et. al.} \cite{wu2019distilled} proposed an MSDA method based on KD for a semi-supervised scenario.
 The method should be robust to domain shift across new domains since it benefits from some labeled target domain data, and the labeled data from multiple different source domains to adapt the common CNN backbone.
 In practice, this scenario is restrictive for ReID, given the need to collect datasets and annotate samples.
-Yet, our KD-ReID outperforms this method significantly (e.g., by 21.1 \% in mAP, and 15.1\% in rank-1 on Market1501), even with a lighter CNN backbone.
+Yet, our KD-ReID outperforms this method significantly , even with a lighter CNN backbone.
 Second, Tian \textit{et. al.} \cite{tian2021camera} recently proposed the only MTDA method in literature for ReID.
-Our method significantly outperforms this approach with an improvement of 18.3\% in mAP, and 6.2\% in rank-1 on average, even on a much smaller CNN architecture (by a ratio close to 60).
-In contrast, our KD-ReID method divides the problem into simpler STDA problems, that may be solved using any combination of suitable SOTA methods, rather than resolving the complex MTDA problem.
-The compression with KD allows for a lightweight student model to reproduce the performance of the highly optimized teachers.
+Our method significantly outperforms this approach with an improvement of 18.3\% in mAP, and 6.2\% in rank-1 on average, even using OSNet\_x0\_25, a much smaller CNN architecture (by a ratio close to 60).
+In contrast, our KD-ReID method divides the problem into simpler STDA problems, that may be solved using any combination of STDA methods, rather than resolving for the complex MTDA problem.
+Compression achieved with KD provides a lightweight student model to reproduce the performance of the highly optimized teachers.
+Recently, Li \textit{et. al.} \cite{li2019unsupervised} proposed a SOTA unsupervised person ReID method that relies on clustering.
+While this setting is more challenging, our method offers significantly better accuracy and is computationally efficient.

-Figure \ref{fig:complex_vs_map} compares the average performance of the common backbone CNN obtained using the KD-ReID and blending methods.
-The experiments are conducted using three variations of the Osnet CNN: osnet\_x1\_0, osnet\_x0\_5, and osnet\_x0\_25, having about 4.0M, 1.0M, and 0.4M parameters, respectively.
-As shown in the figure, the gap in accuracy between the two methods widens as the model complexity is reduced.
-KD-ReID always outperforms the blending technique and remains significantly more effective for adapting lightweight models, thus more suitable for real-time applications.
+Figure \ref{fig:complex_vs_map} compares the average performance of the common CNNs obtained using KD-ReID and blending.
+The experiments are conducted using three variations of the OSNet CNN: OSNet\_x1\_0, OSNet\_x0\_5, and OSNet\_x0\_25, having about 4.0M, 1.0M, and 0.4M parameters, respectively.
+Figure \ref{fig:complex_vs_map} shows that the gap in accuracy between methods widens as the model complexity is reduced.
+KD-ReID always outperforms blending, and remains more effective at adapting lightweight CNNs, thus more suitable for real-time applications.